Install SourceVault

 open ~/Applications/SourceVault.app

-From the dashboard, connect GitHub/GitLab/Bitbucket and index your first repository — or from the terminal:
+From the dashboard, connect GitHub/GitLab/Bitbucket and index your first repository.
+Or from the terminal:

 cd "$(brew --prefix)/opt/sourcevault/libexec"